 Many exciting career opportunities are available to graduates of these combined residency programs.
 Most graduates pursue careers in academic medicine, international medicine, rural medicine, or take on a variety of leadership roles.
 Some graduates complete fellowship training in either IM or EM sub-specialties.
 Although many early EM/IM graduates practice primarily one of the two specialties, EM/IM graduates now are increasingly able to practice both specialties in some capacity.
 Some work as hospitalists, splitting their time between the wards and the ED.
 Some run observation units adjacent to the ED, while others pursue careers in critical care.
 It is important to get an idea of what your career goals are to know which programs would best align with your goals.
 You will see that certain programs have better exposure to outpatient medicine or observation medicine while others have great exposure to critical care.
 Knowing what your goals are will help you ask the right questions along the interview trail to ensure a specific program is going to be a good fit.

 The most important initial questions to ask when considering a combined program are, “How would this type of program help me achieve my career goals?
 Why is it worth five years of training?”
 Realize that it is generally not advisable to pursue EM/IM training only to be a “better” emergency physician or internist.
-It is highly recommended to get advice from EM/IM residents and our own program director, Dr. Michael Winters .
-Dr. Joseph Martinez in the Office of Student Affairs is also a great resource, as he is EM/IM trained, as well as EM Program Director Dr. Michael Bond .
+It is highly recommended to get advice from EM/IM residents and our own program director, Dr. Michael Winters , as well as EM Program Director Dr. Michael Bond .

 Each EM/IM program has its own strengths and weaknesses.
 Some important considerations for you may include: How balanced are the EM and IM departments and training?
 Are EM/IM grads able to practice both specialties at this institution?
 How much focus is placed on outpatient internal medicine?
 How much experience do I get with observation medicine?
 How good is the critical care training (patient acuity, how many months spent in an ICU, etc.)?
 How is the relationship between the departments?
 As with any residency, personal fit, location, university vs. community hospital, patient acuity/diversity, and research or international opportunities should also be evaluated closely.